 If we have a small screen, such as those in our smartphones, or if we look at an image from far away (like a TV or a cinema projector), there's a point at which our eyes are not able to detect each individual pixel, and increasing the PPI has a smaller and smaller effect.
 This is the principle behind the so-called "Retina display" that Apple uses in its devices.

 This threshold depends on the distance at which we typically look at the screen, as well as the size of the screen.
-For example, the iPhone XR PPI is 326 while the iMac with a 5K display has 218 ppi.
-The iPhone XR PPI count is clearly higher, since we tend to look at our smartphones much closer that we (should) look at a computer monitor.
+For example, the iPhone XR PPI is 326, while the iMac with a 5K display has 218 ppi.
+The iPhone XR PPI count is clearly higher since we tend to look at our smartphones much closer than we (should) look at a computer monitor.

 A second situation in which bigger might not be better is when we are mixing resolutions between the source and the display/printer.
 We already mentioned the printing problem, but we might encounter a similar issue when dealing with photos or videos online.
 The best-case scenario is to have the highest resolution possible, which is matched 1:1 between the source and the monitor we watch it on.

 If that's not possible, then finding one resolution that is an integer multiple/fraction of the monitor is the second-best option since that would allow for direct mapping of pixels and avoid weird interpolations.
 If that's also not possible, the best option is to match aspect ratios.
 Notice that all those geometrical parameters are more important than raw resolution.

 So, even though a bigger PPI is generally better, it really depends, as we saw when comparing the iPhone XR PPI vs. the iMac.